gauravn17/cse-15l-lab-reports/lab3.md

 This is useful when we want to count the number of times a particular string is repeated.
 For example, it may be particularly useful while working with massive files such as in a file with a DNA sequence, we can use this to find the number of adenine bases.

-Examples of the command and output for each example are shown in the screenshots below:
+Examples of the command and its corresponding output for each example are shown in the screenshots below:

 ![Screenshot 2023-05-23 at 11 27 07 AM](https://github.com/gauravn17/cse-15l-lab-reports/assets/93863977/242cf72a-4911-4ec4-87d9-a3ddbfaeff77)